dagmar-urbancova/musicdwh/README.md

 This makes the code run slowly.
 There are other IP converters available, all have limits in free tier.
 Paid tier would be without these limitations.
 - `wwc` data comes in .json format, one cell can contain lists of different values.
 The lists are parsed into new columns of dataframe upon load.
 - two lists of values (LOVs) have been added to the load to enable saving repetitive data in separate tables.
-- data in the database is updated with new values, right now there is no historization feature.
+- data in the database is updated with new values, at the moment there is no historization feature.
 This can be added in the future.

 #### **SQL scripts working with the data:**
 - `sql_scripts/startup_sql_scripts` : scripts setting up the database, tables and views